hypervortex/VH-Bombsquad-Modded-Server-Files/README.md

   - sudo add-apt-repository ppa:deadsnakes/ppa
   - sudo apt install python3-pip python3.10-dev python3.10-venv

-## Create a tmux session.
+## Create a tmux session:
+- How to run server:

-tmux new -s 43210
+  - tmux new -s 43210

-cd Bombsquad-Ballistica-Modded-Server
+  - cd (Your_folder_name)

-Now edit config.yaml in root dir change server name, port, admins, playlist, team name etc..
-Making the server files executable.
+  - edit config.yaml ---> change server name, team names, team colors, etc

-chmod 777 bombsquad_server
+  - chmod 777 bombsquad_server
-chmod 777 dist/bombsquad_headless
+  - chmod 777 dist/bombsquad_headless
-Starting the server

-sudo ./bombsquad_server
+  - start the server - sudo ./bombsquad_server
-If ports are open, you can connect to your server now.

-More Configuration
+  - More Configurations  --->
-Open dist/ba_root/mods/setting.json in your prefered editor and change values according to you.
+  - Open dist/ba_root/mods/setting.json in your prefered editor and change values according to you.

-This assumes that you already used bcs files, and you know how to edit server files like adding owner and other stuff.
+  - Knowledge of BCS files and basic editing senses is expected.

 # Features
-well this script inclues all bcs Features and more advanced features which are added by me.
-To know bcs features visit https://github.com/imayushsaini/Bombsquad-Ballistica-Modded-Server

-### The game cmds which we added :
+Includes latest BCS-Server features and special features by me - vortex1555

+### Special VORTEX CMDS by ME:
-zoommessage (zm),
+- zoommessage (zm),
-fall,
+- fall,
-speedon,
+- speedon,
-hug,
+- hug,
-icy,
+- icy,
-spaz,
+- spaz,
-top,
+- top,
-setscore,
+- setscore,
-zombieall,
+- zombieall,
-boxall,
+- boxall,
-texall,
+- texall,
-kickall,
+- kickall,
-ooh,
+- ooh,
-spazall,
+- spazall,
-acl (admin cmd list) ,
+- acl (admin cmd list) ,
-vcl ( vip cmd list ) ,
+- vcl ( vip cmd list ) ,
-tint,
+- tint,
-ac,
+- ac,
-comp ( to file complaint agaist player, but u need to setup dc bot to use this cmd), rainbow,
+- comp ( to file complaint agaist player, but u need to setup dc bot to use this cmd),
+- rainbow,
-Playsound,
+- Playsound,

  * Time and member count in textonmap
  * Modified season reset count down which is fully visible

-# Coinsystem:
+# Coinsystem - Special VH Feature:

 1.Added a coins/tickets system and shop.
 Players can buy effects and tags with tickets.
 You can modify the expiry time of purchases.
 There's also a command to remove paid effects (/rpe 113) so players can correct their purchases.